 Money, credit, and the banking system with special emphasis on the role of money as a determinant of economic activity.
 Attention is also given to international monetary markets.
-(1)
+(1) Lecture: 3 hrs/wk.

 Prerequisites: ECON 121 and 122.

 242 Economics of the Public Sector and its Finance